scrapinghub/frontera/docs/source/topics/frontier-api.rst

 Loading from settings
 =====================

-Although :class:`FrontierManager` can be initializated using parameters the most common way of doing it is using :doc:`Frontier Settings <frontier-settings>`.
+Although :class:`FrontierManager` can be initialized using parameters the most common way of doing this is using :doc:`Frontier Settings <frontier-settings>`.

 This can be done through the ``from_settings`` class method, using either a string path::